cmshor/cmshor.github.io/_pages/about.md

 I have grown increasingly interested in using [WeBWorK](https://openwebwork.org/) with the college courses that I teach.
 I have created problem sets for Calculus III, Differential Equations, and a course that we call Vector Calculus & Fourier Series.
 I have also created course notes for these courses.
 I am making all of this material available in Github.
 Check out my [Repositories](/repositories/) (or, currently, my repository) to see what's available.

 This site is new as of May 2024.
 I hope to add more content/information soon.

+If you want to get in touch, please email me at <caleb.shor@wne.edu>.